questroo/Slawter/README.md

 # Slawter
-A single player FPS made in Unity with inspiration from Gears of War
+A single player FPS made in Unity with inspiration from Gears of War.